 Danger Zone 2 gives you a reason to smash cars and do as much damage as possible - just like one of the favorite game modes of the successful series from the days of thePlaystation 2

-Do you also find yourself missing out on the Burnout series, which was one of the lightest and most fun in the racing field somewhere a decade ago, during its heyday under no other than EA Games?
-Not at all sure we will see the brand name itself make a glowing comeback - but there are those who continue to dream of creating game-worthy spiritual heirs that have given you a good reason to smash your car and competitors' cars.
+Do you also find yourself missing the Burnout series, which was one of the lightest and most enjoyable in the racing field somewhere a decade ago, in its heyday under none other than EA Games?
+It is not at all certain that we will see the brand name itself make a glamorous comeback - but there are those who continue to dream of creating game-worthy spiritual heirs who have given you a good reason to smash your car and the cars of competitors.

-Danger Zone 2 does not include a lot of content in it, and in fact matches one specific and beloved game mode called Crash Mode that was first introduced in the Burnout 3 game in 2004 - and its creators seem to be aware of that, with a slashed 74 price tag (or 20 dollars).
-There's another step in the right direction here, and who knows - maybe it brings us closer to the day when Three Fields will be ripe to create a complete and complete title that will remember everything Burnout did right and provide it to a new generation of Gamers And platforms.
+Danger Zone 2 doesn't have a lot of content in it, and actually matches one specific and beloved game mode called Crash Mode that was first introduced in the Burnout 3 game in 2004 - and its creators seem to be aware of that, with a slashed price tag of 74 shekels (or $ 20).
+There's another step in the right direction here, and who knows - maybe he's bringing us closer to the day when Three Fields will be ripe to create a complete and complete title that will mention everything Burnout did right and provide it to a new generation of Gamers And platforms.

-It's time to tell that Three Fields Studio is already rolling out another new game called Dangerous Driving, slated to launch early next year and be a kind of spiritual successor to Burnout's main game modes: real races where crushing competitors into walls and vehicles heading in the opposite direction is an essential tactic on the road to victory. , And everything at dizzying speeds of course.
-It will be interesting - and keep your fingers crossed that it is also successful.
+It's time to tell you that Studio Three Fields is already working on another new game called Dangerous Driving, which is set to launch early next year and will be a sort of spiritual successor to Burnout's main game modes: real racing where crashing competitors into walls , And all at dizzying speeds of course.
+It will be interesting - and we will keep our fingers crossed that it is also successful.